lando/lando/docs/config/pantheon.md

 [Pantheon](https://pantheon.io) is a web development hosting platform for open-source Drupal and WordPress websites.
 It is an app-specific PaaS provider, sold on a monthly subscription basis, with several support tiers available.

-Lando provides a snazy integration that
+Lando provides a snazzy integration that

 * Closely mimics Pantheon's [stack, versions](https://pantheon.io/docs/platform/) and [environment](https://pantheon.io/docs/read-environment-config/) locally
 * Allows you to easily `pull` your Pantheon site down locally